Saving Water Outdoors

-Have you ever noticed how plants appear greener and brighter after a good rain?
+Have you noticed how plants appear greener and brighter after a good rain?
 It’s not just because the dust and dirt get washed off.
-Rainwater is a clean, salt-free source of water that contains many beneficial ingredients for plants.
-You may not think we get enough rain here to bother, but the rooftop of a typical home can collect more than 400 gallons from ½-inch of rain, making water harvesting well worth the effort.
+Rainwater is a clean, salt-free source of water that contains many beneficial ingredients for plant growth.
+Additionally, rainwater can be used from anything like washing clothes and dishes to flushing toilets and bathing your pets.
+You may not think we get enough rain here to bother, but the rooftop of a typical home can collect more than 400 gallons from ½ inch of rain, making water harvesting well worth the effort.

 - Find more tips in this article on Harvesting Rainwater for the Landscape

 - Check out Harvesting Rainwater: A Guide to Water-Efficient Landscaping from Tucson Water

 - A local nonprofit, Watershed Management Group, teaches about rainwater harvesting with hands-on workshops.

 - Visit local gardens that feature demonstration sites for rainwater harvesting.